welenofsky/superlists-deploy-tools/provisioning_notes.md

 ## Nginx Virtual Host config

-* see nginx.template.conf
+* see roles/web/templates/nginx.conf.j2
-* replace SITENAME and USER with, eg, ubuntu and staging.my-domain.com
+* file changes values based on staging or local deployment

 ## Upstart Job

-* see gunicorn-upstart.template.conf
+* see roles/web/templates/gunicorn-upstart.conf.j2
-* replace SITENAME and USER with, eg, ubuntu and staging.my-domain.com
+* file changes current directory based on server. see below.

 ## Folder structure
 Assume we have a user account at /home/username